UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/weekly_logs/individual_logs/Mahir_log.md

 ## Recap on goals from last cycle
 * i finished up the code for all instructer related grading to be completed and sat with the team regarding PRs.
 * fixed up a few bugs existing in code
-* fixed tosdts on a few pages
+* fixed toasts on a few pages
 * the cycle before this was really hectic for me and I felt quite exhausted at the end of it. i decided to take this cycle a bit more lightly and focused on lighter taaks.